 - 5.6 kWp of solar panels (twice the average amount on a UK home)

-- A 14 kWh batter, again about twice the size of a typical battery.
+- A 14 kWh battery, again about twice the size of a typical battery.

 With costs coming down all the time, this should be a common setup for a home.
 On this page, we see why.